aimms/how-to/Articles/526/526-reporting-data-over-composite-objects.rst

 This is a companion article to :doc:`../526/526-modeling-composite-objects`.

-In this article a tabular and a composite table are presented based on data from both the component and reference based approaches.
+In this article, a tabular and a composite table are presented based on data from both the component and reference element based approaches.

 The :download:`AIMMS 4.82 project download <model/TimeSpaceNetworkBasic.zip>`